navikt/npm-to-esm/README.md

 `npm-to-esm` is a utility for making ESM bundles out of npm-modules fetched off of the npm registry located at registry.npmjs.org.

-It does this by fetching the NPM-module from the registry to your file system, and using a specified entrypoint, it runs the contents of the module through a Rollup build that is setup and executed [here](https://github.com/navikt/npm-to-esm), putting the result in an outputFile of your choice (or ./index.esm.js from where you are running it by default).
+It does this by fetching a specified NPM-module from the registry to your file system, and using a specified entrypoint, it runs the contents of the module through a Rollup build that is setup and executed [here](https://github.com/navikt/npm-to-esm), putting the resulting contents in an outputFile of your choice (or `./index.esm.js` from where you are running it by default).

 It has been tested using modules that are on CommonJS and ESM formats respectively.
-However, it should be considered a best-effort and it may not work for your use-case - this util is still very much a work in progress.
+However, _it should be considered a best-effort and it may not work for your use-case_ - this util is still very much a work in progress.

 You may specify an import-map to have imports in the finished bundle translated to be imported from a URL instead, made possible by [this great rollup-plugin](https://www.npmjs.com/package/@eik/rollup-plugin) (Thanks a ton for making it! :pray:).